evan-mason/drafter/README.md

 -- Timer/Draft State
 -- End of draft summaries with videos
 -- Summaries include best team, worst pick, best shooters, tallest team, etc etc. Phase 4

+PRESENTER IDEA ARCHETECTURE
+-- It will be based on a carosel structure, hopefully css can control the animation to switch from slides to fades if need be.
+-- not sure about the video yet.
+But hopefully I can rip youtube videos locally.
+-- we need to hide the values of

 screen admin page
 -- Settings